The Coronavirus - COVID-19 - in Germany: Helpful websites for international users as of 2021 - German Education Server

 A collection of English language resources concerning coronavirus and measures against a spread of the pandemic in Germany; work and residence; learning German online.
 Virusinfektion; Epidemie; Seuche; internationale Nutzer; pandemic; Coronavirus; Pandemie;

-The Coronavirus - COVID-19 - in Germany: Helpful websites for international users
+The Coronavirus - COVID-19 - in Germany: Helpful websites for international users as of 2021

 Information in English on COVID-19 measures in Germany

 Like many countries around the world, Germany has been affected by the spread of the disease caused by the coronavirus, COVID-19.
 The national and federal state governments began taking measures as of March 13, 2020, to slow down the curve of the pandemic, invest in health services but also limit social contacts.

 All areas of life are affected, not least because of school and daycare closures and the delay of the university summer semester in spring 2020.
 Employees have been working short-time and small businesses have had to temporarily close.
 Many people are working from home, and international student exchange programmes have been deferred.

 In many areas of life, digital solutions have been created so that people can meet online or continue their studies, enjoy cultural events.